OVillani/LimeSurvey-AdNote-Plugin/README.md

 # Purpose
 Sometimes it is a good idea to keep some information for questions for the long run.
 In some cases it is helpful to have a todo-list when a survey cannot be edited at once.
-So this plugin helps for documentation within the survey.
+So this plugin helps for documentation and workflow within the survey and without (or less) external documents.

 # Installation